findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 There is so much more about performance tuning in Go.
 This piece was just a scratch of the surface.
 If you are interested in the topic, please get in touch with our project team, and we will tell you more.
-We would be delighted if you join our effort to develop the performing identity agency.
+We would be delighted if you join our effort to develop the fastest identity agency.